turingschool/curriculum/source/projects/tag_cloud_refactoring.markdown

 ### Code Base

-You want to create your own fork of the code on Github and prepare it for work:
+You want to create your own fork of the code on GitHub and prepare it for work:

 * [Create a fork of our repository at this URL](https://github.com/JumpstartLab/tracks/fork)
 * Hop over to [Code Climate's Registration Page](https://codeclimate.com/github/signup) where you'll add your repository name (like `jcasimir/tracks`) and an email address